Timeline 2016

 People can’t go past the house without saying ‘Hi’ to Athena.

-Athena inspected the sheet mulching for gaps.
+Athena inspected the sheet mulching for gaps (papers and cardboard from neighbours, Bunnings and Foodland.

 That's a LOT of mulch!